Legal Indexing

 Our clients range from small publishers to large multinational companies, legislative bodies, or law firms.
 Professional legal indexers offer experience in:

-• Subject indexes as well as tables of cases or statutes
+Subject indexes as well as tables of cases, statutes, regulations, etc.

 Why You Need a Professional Indexer

-Indexers with legal knowledge, training, or background produce a high quality index with attention to detail, knowledge of legal concepts and terms of art, and the ability to synthesize complex material.
-We use dedicated indexing software to meet your needs, follow publisher’s guidelines, provide the index in the format you need, adhere to deadlines, and understand information retrieval principles.
+Indexers with legal knowledge, training, or backgrounds produce a high quality index with attention to detail, knowledge of legal concepts and terms of art, and the ability to synthesize complex material.
+We follow publisher’s guidelines, provide the index in the format you need, adhere to deadlines, and understand information retrieval principles.

 Working With an Indexer

 Many indexers are booked ahead, so it is best to schedule your project in advance.
 Indexers are happy to discuss a particular project with publishers, packagers or authors.
-Most indexers will want to see a sample of the material before quoting a price or confirming that they can complete the project on schedule.
+Most indexers will want to see the full text or at least a representative sample of the material before quoting a price or confirming that they can complete the project on schedule.
 Things that are helpful for the indexer to know include: